rrumale/machine-learning-live-labs/ltv-use-case/ltv-use-case.md

 * Access to the Oracle database containing the customer insurance table.

-## **STEP 1:** Review the Customer Insurance Data
+## Task 1: Review the Customer Insurance Data

 1. Review the historical customer data.
 Note the Buy Insurance column.

   ![customer-data-1](./images/customer-data-1.png)

-2. Note the LTV and LTV_BIN columns.
-LTV gives us a numerical score of the life time value of the customer, and LTV_BIN is just a readable category derived from the score with VERY HIGH, HIGH, MEDIUM, and LOW business value.
+2. Note the LTV and LTV\_BIN columns.
+LTV gives us a numerical score of the life time value of the customer, and LTV\_BIN is just a readable category derived from the score with VERY HIGH, HIGH, MEDIUM, and LOW business value.

   ![customer-data-2](./images/customer-data-2.png)